corvusMidnight/cometaNLP/README.md

 - `count_hashtags`

-    """ A function to be run on comments.
+        """A function to be run on comments.
 It returns the number of hashtags.

         Args:
             text (str): Any string